LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson16.rst

 -----

 - Understand how object-relational mapping allows object-oriented web applications to store data in relational databases
-- Implement ORM with one-to-one and one-to-many relationships in Spring Boot
+- Implement ORM for individual, non-related entities in Spring Boot

 Objectives
 ----------